Wedding of Princess Eugenie and Jack Brooksbank: Venue

-Following the engagement announcement, it was subsequently announced that the wedding would take place in autumn 2018 at St George's Chapel, Windsor, a few months after the wedding of her cousin, Prince Harry, making it the second royal wedding at the chapel this year.
-The venue was previously the site for the weddings of her uncle the Earl of Wessex and cousin Peter Phillips, as well as the blessing for the second marriage of her uncle the Prince of Wales.
+After the engagement announcement, it was announced that the wedding would take place in autumn 2018 at St George's Chapel, Windsor, a few months after the wedding of her cousin, Prince Harry, making it the second royal wedding at the chapel that year.
+The venue was the site for the weddings of her uncle the Earl of Wessex and cousin Peter Phillips and the blessing for the second marriage of her uncle the Prince of Wales.
 The Duke of York later revealed that it was the Queen who suggested St George's Chapel to be used as the venue for the ceremony.

 Cost

-The wedding itself and the parties were paid for privately by the bride's parents and family, not by the public as commonly thought.
+The wedding and the parties were paid for privately by the bride's parents and family, not by the public as commonly thought.
 The royal family also paid for flowers, entertainment and the dress.

 Experts expected the wedding to cost the public around £2 million due to security, Thames Valley Police having confirmed they would be responsible for security on the day.
 The cost of providing security was expected to be lower than for the weddings of Princes William and Harry, but an exact estimate has not been given.
 Thames Valley Police were expected to use a special grant provided by the tax payer to cover its costs.
 Windsor and Maidenhead Borough Council was to spend money on stewarding and setting up parking, and were expected to receive a government reimbursement.
 This caused controversy across the country with many people, including Labour Party Members of Parliament Emma Dent Coad and Chris Williamson, claiming they should not contribute.
 Republic, an anti-monarchist group, launched a petition asking the House of Commons to withdraw public funding for the wedding.
 The petition received around 50,000 signatures.